zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 ### Build

+#### Generate Full Debug Info

+Enabling this option, causes debug information about local variables in the Java actions included when building the Java actions.
+This will aid debugging from Eclipse.
+Otherwise only line numbers and source information will be included.

 #### Gradle Directory

 A directory where Gradle is located on the computer that you use to deploy the application.
 The correct directory is usually located automatically.